 What business insurance do I need?

-As a contractor, it is essential to obtain the correct level of cover to protect yourself and your limited company.
-Business insurance requirements can usually be found within the service agreement contract.
-As a director of your own limited company, it is vital that you check all contractual obligations in regards to insurance and ensure the level of insurance you have meets the demands of each assignment.
+It is essential to obtain the correct level of cover to protect yourself and your business.
+It is vital that you check all contractual obligations in regards to insurance and ensure the level of insurance you have meets the demands of each assignment.

 - Employers’ liability insurance